Table of Contents

-Payments (including both quote deposits and invoice payments) appear in Undeposited Funds until the payout that matches the payment is synced to QuickBooks.
-A payout syncing to QuickBooks means the funds have been deposited into your bank account.
-At this point, the payment balance is transferred from Undeposited Funds to your Checking account.
+Payments (including both quote deposits and invoice payments) appear in Undeposited Funds in QuickBooks until the payout that includes the payment is initiated and synced to QuickBooks from Jobber.
+At this point, the payments are transferred from Undeposited Funds to your Checking account.

 Instant payouts vary from standard payouts in that they can be deposited to your bank account in under 30 minutes instead of two business days.
 Instant payouts also vary from standard payouts in that the funds that you are withdrawing aren’t necessarily linked to specific payments, but from a balance of all the payments that you have collected recently but haven’t been deposited into your bank account as a standard payout yet.

 Instant payouts cannot be reconciled until the next standard payout is created.
 When an instant payout is synced to QuickBooks, the total amount of the payout is deposited into your Checking account and the positive balance is also allocated to an account called Instant Payout Clearing.

 When your next standard payout is created, the total amount of the previous instant payout is deducted from both the standard payout as well as your Instant Payout Clearing account, which brings the initial balance of this instant payout to $0.00.

 The next standard payout may also include an “instant payout fee”, which appears as a deduction from that payout and is allocated to your Jobber Payments Fees account in QuickBooks, similar to other fees.